-Any person who is entitled to file an appeal but unable to pay the necessary court fee, may obtain permission of the court to appeal as an indigent person.
+Any person who is entitled to file an appeal but unable to pay the necessary court fee may obtain permission of the court to appeal as an indigent person.

-The application for leave to appeal as indigent person must be filed within 30 days.
-But in case of appeal before High Court, such period is 60 days from the date of decree when passed.
+The application for leave to appeal as an indigent person must be filed within 30 days.
+But in case of appeal before High Court, such period is 60 days from the date of the decree when passed.

 If there is no reason to reject the application, the court shall fix a day for receiving evidence in proof or disproof of the indigence of the applicant.
-At least 10 days clear notice shall be given to opposite party and the government pleader.
+At least 10 days clear notice shall be given to the opposite party and the government pleader.

 But the plaintiff shall not be liable to pay any court fee or process fee.
-The plaintiff shall also not be liable for any fee for appointment of pleader.
+The plaintiff shall also not be liable for any fee for the appointment of pleader.